Ukrainian information war during Russian invasion of Ukraine: "Be Brave Like Ukraine"

 In the midst of the Russian invasion, Ukraine launched an official national branding campaign.
 In February 2022, executives from the Ukrainian PR and advertising agency Banda presented the "Be Brave Like Ukraine" campaign to the Ukrainian government.
 In the following months, the agency produced billboards, posters and videos, social media postings, T-shirts and stickers.

 According to Wired journalist Morgan Meeker, Banda managed to launch a large-scale international campaign at the very beginning of the war, built on the idea that "bravery is a national stereotype, a characteristic associated with belonging to Ukrainians.
 The word 'bravery,' written in the Banda agency's font and circled in blue and yellow on the sides, was displayed in Times Square in New York City and became the backdrop for a speech by British Prime Minister Boris Johnson in May [2022]."
-University of Denver associate professor Nadia Kaneva notes that Ukraine has turned nation-branding into "a new propaganda weapon, adapted for the age of consumer culture and constant media stimulation."
+University of Denver professor Nadia Kaneva notes that Ukraine has turned nation-branding into "a new propaganda weapon, adapted for the age of consumer culture and constant media stimulation."